ibm-cloud-docs/bare-metal/bm-about-custom-image-templates.md

 * If you want to order and deploy a bare metal server from a custom image, see [Ordering a bare metal server from an image template](/docs/bare-metal?topic=bare-metal-ordering-bm-from-image-template).
 * If you want to delete an image template, see [Deleting a custom image](/docs/bare-metal?topic=bare-metal-delete-bm-custom-image).
 * If you want to import a custom image, see [Importing a custom image](/docs/bare-metal?topic=bare-metal-import-bm-custom-image).
+* If you want to migrate a bare metal server with add-on software, see [Migrating bare metal servers with add-on software](/docs/bare-metal?topic=bare-metal-bm-migrate-bare-metal-add-on-software).